hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 reaching the climax in this line of thought declared all to be but the manifestations of the One.
-In reality, the metaphysical and the physical universe are one, and the name of this One is Brahman; and the perception of separateness is an error — they called it Mâyâ, Avidyâ or nescience.
+In reality, the metaphysical and the physical universe are one, and the name of this One is Brahman; and the perception of separateness is an error — they called it Māyā, Avidyā or nescience.
 This is the end of knowledge.

 If this matter is not comprehended at the present day by anyone outside